stablekernel/aqueduct/_posts/2016-06-21-model-relationships-and-joins.md

 }
 ```

 Yeah, that was it.
-The matcher `whereAnyMatch`, when applied to a relationship property, will configure a join on the Answers table when fetching the questions.
+The matcher `whereAnyMatch`, when applied to a `hasOne` or `hasMany` relationship property, will configure a join on the Answers table when fetching the questions.
 When the resulting model objects comes back, for each question, its `answer` property will be populated (if it has an answer).
 Model objects also know how to recursively serialize themselves, so you'll get the following JSON when fetching a question that has been joined with its answer:

 ```json
 {